AdobeDocs/commerce-learn.en/help/developer/page-builder/5-customize-theme.md

 ---
-title: Session 5 - Page Builder for developers
+title: Page Builder for developers - Theme customization
-description: Customize the Page Builder theme
+description: Learn how to customize the Page Builder theme.
 topic: Commerce, Development
 kt: 5654
 doc-type: video
 activity: use
 ---

-# Session 5 - Page Builder for developers
+# Page Builder for developers - Theme customization

-In this session:
+In this video:

 - Customize the Page Builder theme